natdosan/Spotify-Persona-Clustering/code/src/README.md

 * Perform feature extraction, engineering, and selection on the data
 * Run multiple supervised/unsupervised methods to create models
 * Optimize models to generate valuable insights on Spotify songs by clustering different consumer listening personas
+* Revisit this project every quarter to improve its design

 ## Dependencies:
 * Make sure to install conda